Skip to content

 • Didactic sessions: held weekly to discuss each topic and facilitated by core faculty

-• Journal Club: organized and presented by the fellow on a bi-monthly basis and held at a faculty member's house or as a night out with faculty (depending on work schedules)
+• Journal Club: organized and presented by the fellow and held at a faculty member's house or as a night out with faculty (depending on work schedules)

 • Mentorship: by assigned core faculty mentors